pscr-kdh/ytm-api/README.md

 A part of the CAU Capstone Project 2024-01, Class 04, Team 05

-This is essentially a drop-in replacement for our Capstone Frontend application, which depends on RapidAPI's Shazam Core API.
+This is essentially a drop-in replacement for our Capstone Frontend application, which depends on Ra○idAPI's S○azam C○re API.
 It implements a subset of functions from the aforementioned API that are required by our frontend.

 Written in Python, it is provided with a Dockerfile and Kubernetes configurations for deployment in your environment (in the /kube directory, only tested on the K3s cluster).